Guide to Sleep

 Light plays an important role in sleep, both in waking up, sleeping, and maintaining a healthy circadian rhythm.
 Morning light signals your body to wake up in the morning.
 Your eyes have special receptors that when exposed to a blue light signal that its time to wake up and stop producing melatonin and start producing daytime hormones.
 This is important for both waking up and understanding that blue light after sunset confuses the body turning off melatonin production and interfering with your natural circadian rhythm.

-The blue causes body to produce more daytime hormones such as cortisol and is disorients the body’s natural sleep cycle.
+The blue causes the body to produce more daytime hormones such as cortisol and is disorients the body’s natural sleep cycle.
 Cortisol – is important for balance.
 It is an adrenal hormone that manages your body’s daily rhythm.
 It perks us up and energizes us.
 In a sense turning the systems to go.

 Melatonin, a natural hormone, is produced by the body.
 It is key to getting a good nights sleep.
 It sends signals to your body to prepare you for sleep.